Ke619/MetaDECK/README.md

 1. Open **System Settings > Autostart**
 2. Click **Add New > Login Script**
 3. Navigate to **MetaDECK** and select it
-4. Add this argument: `--splash-only`
+4. Add this argument: `--splash-only` to the added script
 5. Click OK

 This will show the MetaDECK splash screen for 2 seconds on every login, silently patch your metadata, then close automatically.